Isle of Doagh: Early medieval period

 The Island was a stronghold of the Lords of Carraig Bhrachai who were part of the Ó Maolfabhail sept (anglicised McFall).
 There are numerous references to the inhabitants of the Isle of Doagh, in particular Carrickabraghy, in the Annals of the Four Masters.
 The earliest historical reference to Carrickabraghy is in 834, when Niall Caille led an army into Leinster.
 The Annals refer to one of his officers, Fearghas, son of Badhbhchadh, who was Lord of Carraig Bhrachai.
 According to the Annals, Fearghas was killed by Munster men during the campaign.

 17th and 18th centuries

 Several townlands within the Isle of Doagh are mentioned in the 1665 Hearth money rolls: a tax levied on chimneys whose revenues were used to support the Royal Household.
 A total of 18 households paid the tax from "Lagacurry, Fegurt, Carickbracky, Carowreagh, and Ballym'Murty", of which 11 households carried the name of "O'Dougherty".
 In the 1654 Civil Survey, these townlands are also referred to as the property of The 1st Earl of Donegall (who also held the subsidiary title Viscount Chichester).
 The survey provided some limited information about economic activities in the area, which were the cultivation of oats, barley, wheat and rye.
 There was also some salmon and seal fishing.
-Lord Donegall was also the main landlord in Carrickfergus and Belfast.